- To build products that users enjoy using

-- To work on a team that its members enjoy working with
+- To work on a team that works well together and supports each other

 - Programming Languages